kojix2/chatgpt-cli/README.md

 1. Interact with OpenAI's ChatGPT API through a command-line interface
 2. Set API parameters like model name (`gpt-3.5-turbo` by default), temperature, and top_p
 3. Select pre-registered system messages with ID
-4. Execute magic commands for various actions (e.g. modifying the system message, saving message, debugging)
+4. Execute magic commands for various actions (e.g., modifying the system message, saving messages, debugging)
 5. Execute system commands while chatting
 6. Fetch file contents from paths and insert them into the chat
 7. Fetch contents from URLs and insert them into the chat